nosarthur/nosarthur.github.io/_drafts/transition.md

     I do not have experience with SQL before and this course taught me the basics.
 * [LeetCode](https://leetcode.com) and [LeetCode solutions](https://lefttree.gitbooks.io/leetcode-categories/content/index.html)

+* Python for Data Analysis by Wes McKinney

+* Python Machine Learning by Sebastian Raschka

 ## my job applications

 1. insight data science program